thu-ml/zhusuan/docs/tutorials/vae.rst

     p_{\theta}(x) = \int p_{\theta}(x, z)\;dz

-The intractable integral problem is a fundamental challenge in learning latent variable models like VAE.
+The intractable integral problem is a fundamental challenge in learning latent variable models like VAEs.
 Fortunately, the machine learning society has developed many approximate methods to address it.
-One of them is `Variational Inference <https://en.wikipedia.org/wiki/Variational_Bayesian_methods>`_.
+One of them is
+`Variational Inference <https://en.wikipedia.org/wiki/Variational_Bayesian_methods>`_.
-As the inner intuition is very simple, we briefly introduce it below.
+As the intuition is very simple, we briefly introduce it below.

 Because directly optimizing :math:`\log p_{\theta}(x)` is infeasible, we choose to optimize a lower bound of it.
 The lower bound is constructed as

 .. math::